mj-gowda/tweetX/README.md

 - **[Clerk Auth](https://clerk.com/)**: A user-friendly authentication and user management platform.
 Clerk provides multiple authentication strategies and a comprehensive user management system.
 It is secure, scalable, and easy to use, with customizable UI components.

 - **[Zod](https://github.com/colinhacks/zod)**: A TypeScript-first schema declaration and validation library used for type-safe REST APIs.

-## **AI and Media Generation**

-- **[OpenAI](https://openai.com/)**: Utilized for generating text and images.
-OpenAI’s GPT-3.5 is used for text generation, and DALL-E for image generation.

-- **[Replicate AI](https://replicate.com/)**: Used for generating music and videos based on user inputs.

-Each technology in this stack plays a crucial role in delivering a seamless and dynamic user experience.

 ## 1. **Clone the Project Locally**